psytron/gameobject/README.md

 ## GameObject
-Simple UI lib for app building.
-Features easy event bubbling, container detection, and special injection.
-Eliminates the need for templating libs or mixed delimiters.
-Standard event bubbling and no depenancies.
-Standard HTML UI Chunks work in any browser.
+App and game building container system for JavaScript.
+Easy standard event bubbling, parent detection, and special gluemap injection.
+Gluemap eliminates templating libs or syntax that mixes template delimiters into your assets.
+No depenancies.
+Your UI assets are just standard HTML UI Chunks that work in any browser with zero dependencies and zero bundling/compiling.

 ### Install
 ```shell